 Other navigation equipment includes a BAE Systems Terprom digital terrain navigation system, Gould AN/APN-232 radar altimeter, a Rockwell Collins AN/ARN-118 tactical air navigation system (TACAN) and Rockwell Collins AN/ARN-108 instrument landing system.

 The communications systems include the Raytheon UHF AN/ARC-164 receiver / transmitter and Rockwell Collins VHF AM/FM AN/ARC-186 together with AN/APX101 identification friend or foe (IFF) and encryption / secure communications systems.
-The AN/APX-101 is being upgraded with BAE Systems AN/APX-113.
+The AN/APX-101 was upgraded with BAE Systems AN/APX-113.

 Lockheed Martin completed developmental flight testing on new conformal fuel tanks (CFT) for the F-16, which will significantly add to the aircraft’s mission radius.
 The first flight of the F-16 equipped with the new tanks was in March 2003.
 Greece is the launch customer for the CFT.